West Side Story (2021 film): Box office

-West Side Story was a significant financial failure, grossing $38.5 million in the United States and Canada, and $37.5 million in other territories, for a worldwide total of $76 million.
+West Side Story was a box-office bomb, grossing $38.5 million in the United States and Canada, and $37.5 million in other territories, for a worldwide total of only $76 million.
 The film needed an estimated $300 million in order to break even.

 Worldwide, the film was initially projected to gross $22–31 million in its opening weekend, including $12–17 million in the United States and Canada.
 Boxoffice Pro projected the film would earn $14–22 million in its opening weekend and around $55–85 million from its total domestic box office run.
 It earned $800,000 domestically in Thursday previews, hinting the film would flop in the opening weekend with contributing factors such as the reluctance to go to theaters amidst the COVID-19 pandemic, and the recent trend of musical films disappointing at the box office, exemplified by In the Heights and Dear Evan Hansen.
 The film made $4.1 million on its opening day (including previews) and went on to debut to $10.6 million, topping the box office but finishing below estimates, making it a box-office bomb.
 Audiences were 57% female and 52% over the age of 35; 52% were Non-Hispanic White, 30% Hispanic or Latino, 6% Black, and 12% Asian or of other origins.
 According to EntTelligence, around 800,000 people bought tickets to see the film during its opening weekend.
 Jeremy Fuster of TheWrap was hopeful the film could recover throughout the Christmas holiday season as a sleeper hit, similar to what happened with The Greatest Showman (2017), through ongoing positive word-of-mouth and awards-season buzz.
 In its second weekend, the film earned $3.7 million, placing third behind Spider-Man: No Way Home and Encanto.
 The film went on to make $2.8 million in its third weekend, $2.2 million in its fourth, and $1.4 million in its fifth.